Treatment Options Overview: 5-ASA

 Extended-release tablets (500 mg and 1 g).

-Mild to moderative active ulcerative colitis 2 g–4 g daily dose.
+Mild to moderative ulcerative colitis 2 g – 4 g daily dose.

 Recommend taking medication reliably and consistently.

 Tablets should be swallowed whole before meals with plenty of fluid.
+May be dissolved in water if unable to swallow.
 Do not crush.
 Prolonged treatment may be required.

 Dosing 5-ASA once-daily can be considered for induction of remission and for maintenance.